-Energy Jobs in New York with H-1B Sponsorship
+Energy H-1B Sponsorship Jobs in New York

-New York is one of the most active states for energy H-1B sponsorship, with major employers including Con Edison, National Grid, and ExxonMobil filing petitions across power generation, utility operations, and energy consulting.
+New York is one of the most active states for energy H-1B visa sponsorship, with major employers including Con Edison, National Grid, and ExxonMobil filing petitions across power generation, utility operations, and energy consulting.
 New York City, Albany, and the Hudson Valley corridor concentrate the highest demand for sponsored roles in engineering, grid management, and energy policy.

-See All Energy Jobs
+Find Energy Jobs

 Overview

-Open Jobs495+
+Open Jobs203+

-Work Type89% On-site
+Work Type85% On-site

 Top LocationNew York, NY